seanconlon29/Tap-into-Your-Tastes/README.md

 Data cleaning was performed using the following steps:
 1. Merging the two datasets into one dataframe labeled as beer_df.
 2. Only keeping the top 50 breweries within the United States, to reduce the size of the dataset and increase the accuracy of the models.
+3. Removed all rows that contained less than 5000 entires per year, as it helpped the recommendation systems accuracy.
-3. Removing any missing, unneeded duplicate values as well as outliers unnecessary for the analysis.
+4. Removing any missing, unneeded duplicate values as well as outliers unnecessary for the analysis.
-4. Feature engineering of columns to create new features that would be useful for the analysis as well as data visualization.
+5. Feature engineering of columns to create new features that would be useful for the analysis as well as data visualization.

 <br>

 ## Modeling
 All models performed were using the surprise package and model tuning considering GridSearchCV as well as RandomizedSearchCV.
-Each model has an accuracy score that is sufficient enough to be less than half a rat off from the actual rating.
-These models include the Collaborative Model which prioritizes the users reviews, Item-Based Model which prioritizes each feature that was rated and combined into an Ensemble Model to very accurately predict a beer's alcohol by volume (ABV) based on the brewery the beer was from.
+Each model has an accuracy score that is sufficient enough to be less than half a rate off from the actual rating.
+These models include the Collaborative Model which prioritizes the users reviews and the Item-Based Model which prioritizes each feature that was rated.
+They were then combined into an Ensemble Model to accurately predict a beer's alcohol by volume (ABV) based on the brewery the beer was from.
 The last model created was Location-Based which takes advantage of the latitude and longitude coordinates to provide the necessary recommentations.

 #### Collaborative-Model
 This model was created in order to predict a user's rating based off of similar users ratings of certain beers.
 Using this information it will then provide an accurate list of 5 beers that the user will most likely enjoy.
 The recommendations created were for not only recommending beers, but also breweries that produce similar beers as to the ones highly-rated.